Batmanabcdefg/AbaqusTraining/01_Lesson/readme.md

 ## Element property

-An element property needs to be assigned.
-There is a distiction between <em> element type </em> and <em> element property </em> (specified by <em> TYPE </em> above).
+Each element must have an element property<sup>[b](#myfootnote1)</sup> assigned to it.
 The element property determines whether you are describing a continuum, or some other structural-type stress-state (e.g., shell, beam, etc.).
 For the C3D8 hex element, we would need a continuum description, which is specified using keyword <em> *SOLID SECTION </em>

 	*SOLID SECTION, ELSET=P1, MATERIAL=M1